lloyd094/Project-GW/Prophecies/Curated Info/The Beasts of Guild Wars.md

-# The Beasts of Guild Wars Prophecies
+# The Beasts of Guild Wars

-This section aims to contain all the beasts players can expect to find in Tyria and the Guild Wars Prophecies campaign.
+This section aims to contain all the beasts players can expect to find in the world within Guild Wars.
 Essentially, this will be "the bestiary."

 https://wiki.guildwars.com/wiki/Creature_type